 Assets can be physical, tangible items.
 However, they do not always have to be.
 Rather, some assets can be intangible, such as intellectual property rights.

-No matter what type of assets your business owns, it’s important to report them on your company’s balance sheets.
-Doing so will allow your business to more accurately account for its cash flow and overall value.
+No matter what type of assets a business owns, it’s important to report them on the company’s balance sheets.
+Doing so will allow the business to more accurately account for its cash flow and overall value.

 Tangible assets are classified by their physical existence.
 Thus, tangible assets are those that can be seen and felt.